cloudflare/cloudflare-docs/content/workers/runtime-apis/email-event.md

 ## Background

 An `EmailEvent` is the event type to programmatically process your emails with a Worker.
-You can reject, forward or drop emails according to the logic you construct in your Worker.
+You can reject, forward, or drop emails according to the logic you construct in your Worker.

 ---